github/codeql/docs/codeql/codeql-for-visual-studio-code/analyzing-your-projects.rst

 Running multiple queries
 --------------------------

-Using a couple different methods, you can quickly run multiple queries against your code.
+You can quickly run multiple queries against the database you've selected using the queries panel or a single command.

 Running all queries in a directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can easily run a directory of queries using the query selector.
+You can easily run a directory of queries using the queries panel.

 #.
 In the sidebar, to expand the queries panel, click the **Queries** title bar.
 #.
 Hover over the desired directory of queries, then click the **Run local queries** icon.